 More Local Sports, More Epic Entertainment

 Hulu certainly shines when it comes to local sports – but it doesn’t stop there.
-Subscribers also enjoy over 50 great TV stations, ranging from news networks like FOX News and CNN to entertainment channels like Comedy Central and AMC.
-Plus, as if that weren’t enough, you’ll also get access to a HUGE on-demand library of TV shows, movies and a lot more!
+Subscribers also enjoy over 60 great TV stations, ranging from news networks like FOX News and CNN to entertainment channels like Syfy and USA.
+Plus, if that’s not enough, you’ll also get access to a HUGE on-demand library of TV shows, movies and a lot more!

 - A great MLB Playoffs streaming solution